AngelicaValiati/proj1_angelica_eden/README.md

 Este repositório está organizado da seguinte maneira.

-1. A pasta dados1 contém as informações coma as fontes de dados e codificação utilizada para levantar as análises.
+1. A pasta dados1 contém as informações com as fontes de dados e codificação utilizada para levantar as análises.
-2. A pasta dados2 contém as informações coma as fontes de dados e codificação utilizada para levantar as análises.
+2. A pasta dados2 contém as informações com as fontes de dados e codificação utilizada para levantar as análises.

 ## 🛠️ Construído com